Phish concert tours and festivals: 1996

 The name Clifford Ball had been known to the band for some five years before The Clifford Ball took place.
 According to Phish Manager, John Paluska, "The band was walking through the airport in Pittsburgh one day, and they came upon a small, little plaque of a guy named Clifford Ball... it said 'Clifford Ball: a beacon of light in the world of flight.' ...they just thought the [expression] was the funniest idea for a show..."

 The event combined overhead flights by bombers, fighters, gliders, and various other aerial vehicles with carnival rides, jugglers, and men on stilts.
 Three gigantic video screens and four sound towers were erected to amplify the band.
 Phish, the marquee band who headlined the event, were joined by a classical violin quartet, a blues quartet, a choral quintet, and guitar soloists.
 The "Clifford Ball Orchestra" performed an afternoon set of pieces by Debussy, Ravel, and Stravinsky.
-Phish performed seven sets of music over the two nights, including a late night set on a flatbed truck that rolled through the parking lot in the wee hours of the morning.
+Phish performed seven sets of music over the two nights, including a late-night set on a flatbed truck that rolled through the parking lot.

 70,000 people attended, making the event Phish's largest concert up to that point and the largest rock concert in the United States in that year.
-The audience was four times the size of surrounding city of Plattsburgh, making Plattsburgh the ninth most-populous city in New York that weekend, and adding $20 million into the local economy.
+The audience was four times the size of surrounding city of Plattsburgh, making Plattsburgh the ninth most-populous city in New York that weekend, and adding $20 million to the local economy.
 Despite the size of the concert, it received very little coverage from the mainstream media.
 MTV aired a documentary of the experience, using footage from Phish's production company, Dionysian Productions.
 Phish released a seven-DVD box set on March 3, 2009, chronicling the band's seven sets and including bonus documentary footage.

 In October, the band released their long-awaited, commercially successful studio album Billy Breathes.
-That fall, the band headlined major arenas and covered Remain in Light by the Talking Heads at their 1996 Halloween show at The Omni in Atlanta.
+That fall, the band headlined major arenas and covered Remain in Light by Talking Heads at their 1996 Halloween show at The Omni in Atlanta.
 The performance of the groove-based album, which was influenced by funk and African polyrhythms, was cited by band members as a major influence on the group's stylistic change in 1997 and beyond.